Siddanagowda/PyTorch/README.md

 3. **pytorch_workflow.ipynb**
    This notebook demonstrates a complete PyTorch workflow, from data preparation to model training and evaluation.
 It provides a practical guide to implementing end-to-end machine learning pipelines.

+4. **PyTorch_computer_vision.ipynb**
+   This notebook focuses on computer vision tasks using PyTorch.
+It includes examples and explanations for working with image data, building convolutional neural networks (CNNs), and applying transfer learning.

 ---

 ## How to Use